Limits and rules of instance scaling

 Scaling principles

-If the current metric value is 80%, the specified utilization threshold is 40%, and the number of current provisioned instances is 100, the target number of instances is: 100 × (80%/40%) = 200.
-The number of provisioned instances is increased to 200, if the specified maximum number of provisioned instances is equal to or greater than 200.
-This ensures that the utilization threshold remains close to 40%.
+If the current metric value is 80%, the specified utilization threshold is 40%, and the current number of provisioned instances is 100, then the target number of instances is calculated as follows: 100 × (80%/40%) = 200.
+The number of provisioned instances is increased to 200 (as long as this does not exceed the maximum allowed) to ensure that utilization stays around 40%.

 Maximum concurrency

-Maximum concurrency = Number of instances.
+Maximum concurrency = Number of instances

 For more information about the scenarios, benefits, configurations, and impacts of the instance concurrency feature, see Configure instance concurrency.